-- 1. Those currently receiving Medicaid through a non-medically needy category, such as Parents/Caretaker Relatives (PCR), ARKids, SSI, or are otherwise Medicaid eligible; - 2.
-Aged and Blind individuals whose countable income and resources are below the SSI payment limitations; - Note: Eligibility in the Medically Needy Categories for Aged, Blind and some individuals with a disability is limited to individuals with countable income in excess of SSI limitations, and deceased or other individuals for whom SSI retroactive eligibility cannot be completed (Re.
-MS O-141).
-Refer to MS F-120 for the consideration of AD-MN eligibility for certain individuals who allege a disability. - 3.
-Individuals who allege a disability, whose countable income and resources fall below the SSI payment limitations, and whose disability has been denied by SSA (Re.
+- 1. Those currently receiving Medicaid through a non-medically needy category, such as Parents/Caretaker Relatives (PCR), ARKids, SSI, or are otherwise Medicaid eligible; - Aged and Blind individuals whose countable income and resources are below the SSI payment limitations;

+- 3. Individuals who allege a disability, whose countable income and resources fall below the SSI payment limitations, and whose disability has been denied by SSA (Re.
 MS F-120 for the criteria which govern the determination of disability by MRT and AD-MN Medicaid eligibility for an individual with a disability); - 4.
 Persons age 21 and older who are inpatients of the Arkansas State Hospital or the Northeast Arkansas Community Mental Health Center formerly known as the George W. Jackson Center; and